 The phone code is - +7 383, the postal codes are 630000-630901.

 Novosibirsk was founded in 1893.
-It was a settlement on a place where the bridge over the Ob River was planned to build during the construction of Trans-Siberian Railway.
-The settlement was named Novonikolayevsk after the Russian Empire Tsar Nicholas II and Saint Nicholas.
+It was a settlement on a place where the bridge over the Ob River was planned to be built during construction of the Trans-Siberian Railway.
+The settlement was named Novonikolayevsk after the Russian Empire Tsar Nicholas II and St. Nicholas.

-In 1897, the building of the bridge was finished making town the most important transport junction of the region.
-Later, in the beginning of the 20th century, the town became even more important with building Turkestan-Siberia Railway connecting Siberia with Central Asia and Caspian Sea regions.
+In 1897, the bridge was completed that made Novonikolayevsk the most important transport hub of the region.
+Later, in the beginning of the 20th century, it became even more important with the construction of the Turkestan-Siberian Railway connecting Siberia with Central Asia and the Caspian Sea region.